 But how does a missionary or church planter move from the ideal to the real in a particular cultural context?
 Or how does an existing church move from the real to the ideal without a major upheaval?
 If given the opportunity for modifying the ministry model of your church, in which direction should you lead it?
 When evaluating your church’s ministry emphases and general direction either in setting short-term ministry priorities or casting a long-term vision, how do you critique your current trajectory?

-In an attempt to think through these questions more carefully and to provide a frame of reference for discussion, I am proposing a graded scale reflecting a range of ministry models, ordered with what I believe to be the most ideal at the top (Model 1) and the least ideal at the bottom (Model 7).
+In an attempt to think through these questions more carefully and to provide a frame of reference for discussion, I have established a graded scale reflecting a range of ministry models, ordered with what I believe to be the most ideal at the top (Model 1) and the least ideal at the bottom (Model 7).
 I have not ranked these models arbitrarily.
-The “ideal” represents a ministry model that most authentically and effectively promotes a balance of the marks and works of a true local church and more intimately and effectually maintains a pulpit/altar-centered worship.
+The “ideal” represents a ministry model that, in my opinion, most authentically and effectively promotes a balance of the marks and works of a true local church and more intimately and effectually maintains a pulpit/altar-centered worship.
 (For a presentation and defense of these ecclesiological models, see RetroChristianity chapters 8, 9, and 10.)